iteleshov/opengenes-mcp/README.md

 ## Testing & Verification

+The MCP server is provided with comprehensive tests including LLM-as-a-judge tests that evaluate the quality of responses to complex queries.
+However, LLM-based tests are disabled by default in CI to save costs.

 ### Environment Setup for LLM Agent Tests

 If you want to run LLM agent tests that use MCP functions with Gemini models, you need to set up a `.env` file with your Gemini API key: